 - Make temporary repairs to protect your home from further damage, and keep your receipts.

 - Get at least two written estimates to ensure you’re not the victim of price gouging, and compare them carefully.
-Make sure to ask if there's a charge for estimates.
+Be sure to ask if there's a charge for estimates – reputable contractors will provide estimates for free.

 Tip #3 – Report Your Storm Damage Claim